Horizontal Wells

 http://www.cluin.org/download/toolkit/horiz_o.pdf

-for description of remediation technologies using horizontal well drilling
+for a description of remediation technologies using horizontal well drilling

 methods.